 Credit Hours: 2.0 Contact Hours: 3.0 Lecture: 2.0 Lab: 1.0 Other: N/A

-Prerequisites: Grade of “C” or better in RTC 108
+Concurrent Courses: Grade of “C” or better in RTC 110 AND RTC 112

 Course Description: This course provides precise and detailed information, with related terminology, on the various positions of the skull including routine positions and positions with regard to facial bones, paranasal sinuses, and mastoid.
 Lecture is supplemented with demonstrations and opportunities for students to practice the skills in the radiographic room.
 Critiques of radiographic films are conducted in the classroom/laboratory.